CEDS 7001 Education Policy, Practice and Global Knowledge Co-construction

 Coordinator Michael Singh Opens in new window

-Description From 2020 students should note that core units are now taught in semesters rather than half yearly sessions.
-This Unit explores the relationship between education and knowledge through reference to questions about the links between education policy practices and global knowledge production.
-The conceptual framework which provides the focus for this Unit explores the dynamic, cyclical relations between the following: conditions of possibility for linking education policy practices and global knowledge production; contexts of negotiation/distance that affect this relationship; the modes of reception and rejection of the impact of linking of the two, and the mechanisms of connection that make this possible.
-These core concepts provide a focus for exploring questions about the relationship between 'education policy practices' and 'global knowledge production' in students' everyday work-life.
+Description From 2020 students should note that core subjects are now taught in semesters rather than half yearly sessions.
+This subject explores the relationship between education and knowledge through reference to questions about the links between education policy practices and global knowledge production.
+The conceptual framework which provides the focus for this subject explores the dynamic, cyclical relations between the following: conditions of possibility for linking education policy practices and global knowledge production; contexts of negotiation/distance that affect this relationship; the modes of reception and rejection of the impact of linking of the two, and the mechanisms of connection that make this possible.
+These core concepts provide a focus for exploring questions about the relationship between ‘education policy practices’ and ‘global knowledge production’ in students’ everyday work-life.

 Student Contribution Band HECS Band 1 10cp